Stand-to Veteran Leadership Program

 Q: How often will I be required to travel and how many days of work will I miss?

-A: Stand-To requires a six-month commitment.
-During that time, participants meet for a five-day opening module, which is followed by three days of meeting per month.
+A: Stand-To VLP requires a five-month commitment.
+During that time, participants meet for a four-day opening module, which is followed by three days of meeting per month.
 The program concludes with a four-day module.
 Please see the program schedule for required dates.

 Q: I have a conflict with one of the scheduled module dates.
 Can I still participate?

-A: Participants are expected to participate in all scheduled program events in their entirety throughout the duration of the six-month program.
+A: Participants are expected to participate in all scheduled program events in their entirety throughout the duration of the five-month program.

 Q: Is there an application fee?